 There are tax implications related to taking money out for education expenses.
 Parents who are under the age of 59 and a half might owe taxes depending on whether they borrowed from a traditional or Roth IRA.
 The amount of money parents take out also factors in as well.

 With 401(k) plans you can borrow half the vested balance or up to $50,000, whichever amount is smaller.
 With a 401(k) plan, parents would have to pay a 10% tax penalty in addition to ordinary income taxes on the money they withdrew for college expenses.
-Because you can’t borrow to pay for retirement, it would be wise for parents to leave retirement savings alone and find student loan funding options elsewhere.
+Because you can’t borrow to pay for retirement, it would be wise for parents to get a head start and leave retirement savings alone and find student loan funding options elsewhere.

 Just like college graduates can refinance their student loans, so can parents who took out student loans.
 By refinancing your student loans, you can work to get a lower interest rate, which will save you money immediately.
 When refinancing student loans, you will be required to submit various financial records and be subject to a check of your credit.
 The better your credit, the better your interest rate and repayment terms will end up.